Zach LaVine: College career

-On June 20, 2012, LaVine verbally committed to attending the University of California, Los Angeles, and playing for coach Ben Howland for the 2013 season.
+On June 20, 2012, LaVine verbally committed to attending the University of California, Los Angeles (UCLA), and playing for coach Ben Howland for the 2013 season.
 After Howland was fired nine months later, LaVine considered staying in-state and attending the University of Washington instead.
 However, he decided to remain with UCLA and their new coach, Steve Alford; LaVine had inherited an affection for UCLA from his father, who grew up a fan of Bruins basketball while growing up in nearby San Bernardino, California.

 After a strong start to 2013–14 as the team's sixth man, featuring an impressive display of outside shooting and explosive dunks, the former point guard LaVine evoked memories of former Bruin Russell Westbrook's UCLA beginnings.
 NBA draft pundits began ranking LaVine high on their projections for the 2014 NBA draft if he declared himself eligible.
 ESPN.com draft expert Chad Ford attributed LaVine's appeal to the Westbrook comparisons.
-At one point, Ford listed him as the 10th overall pick, while NBADraft.net ranked him fifth.
+At one point, Ford projected him as the 10th overall pick, while NBADraft.net ranked him fifth.
 During the season, LaVine typically entered the game with coach Alford's freshman son, Bryce Alford, who usually handled the ball, while starter Kyle Anderson was the team's main facilitator.
 During a six-game span beginning on January 26, 2014, LaVine endured a shooting slump where he made just 7 of 36 shots from the field.
 He averaged 9.4 points per game during the season, fourth best on the team, and his 48 three-point field goals made were the second most by a freshman in the school's history.
 However, LaVine did not reach double-figures in scoring in 14 of the final 18 games, and totaled just 11 points and was 0 for 8 on three-point attempts in the final five games.
 Despite his late-season struggles, he was voted to the Pac-12 All-Freshman Team, and he was named with Bryce Alford as the team's most valuable freshmen.

 On April 16, 2014, he declared for the NBA draft, forgoing his final three years of college eligibility.